 "I quit college after my junior year, and moved in with James.
-He said school kept us apart, and I didn't need some fancy degree.
-James worked for a local greenhouse and landscape company, and a buddy of his had gotten him hired at a big-named growing operation in another part of the state, so I followed along like a lost puppy.
-My parents were heartbroken, both for me moving so far away, and for me giving up my dreams, and our relationship suffered for it.
-I refused to listen to what they tried to tell me about James.
-The short story is, James was growing and selling weed, and selling stolen narcotics his 'friend' was getting for him.
+He worked for a local greenhouse and landscape company, and a buddy of his had gotten him hired at Growers House Hydroponics in Tucson, so I followed along like a lost puppy.
+My parents were heartbroken, and our relationship suffered for it.
+I refused to listen to what they tried to tell me about James, and we all suffered for it.
+The short story is, James was growing and selling weed.
 He was a big time dealer, and he started dating me because the Phoenix police were watching him.
-What better way to say "Fuck you" than to date the chief of police's only daughter, right?"
+What better way to say "Fuck you" than to date the chief of police's only daughter?"

 I sighed in both aggravation at the way James treated her as a commodity, and in sympathy for Bella's misguided heart leading her astray.

 "James told me we moved to Tucson in hopes that he could show a more legitimate job, and maybe my parents wouldn't hate him so much, when the real reason was to be able to grow and deal from our home without my Dad nosing around.
-I was an insurance policy, and I never suspected what James was doing, Edward.
+I never knew, Edward.
 I swear on my parent's grave, I never knew.
-I was so fucking naive, even with the seedy men and women who frequented our apartment, and that naivety cost me everyone I loved.
+I was so fucking naive, and it cost me everyone I loved."

 "One night in mid-April, my Mom and Dad dropped by our apartment, something which never happened.
 Sadly, it'd been a year since we'd spoken in person.
 Dad had been to a training session in Tombstone, and Mom rode along, hoping they'd catch me at home when they passed through town.
 They did, and we had a wonderful visit.
 Just like nothing had ever happened.
 James came home while they were there, high on God knows what, and lost his mind when he saw Dad in our living room in full uniform.
-James threatened me, and told me I was useless and I sickened him to look at.
+James threatened me, and told me I was a useless fuck who sickened him to look at.
 He wanted the 'pig and his bitch' out of his house.
 I argued, telling James he had no right to tell me who could and could not be in my home.
 That's when he pushed me, knocking me off my feet and onto the floor.
-I wasn't physically hurt, but something inside of me fucking snapped.
-Dad was furious, and tried to step in but I waved him off.
-I told him to take Mom and go wait for me in the car.
+I wasn't physically hurt, but I fucking snapped.
+Dad tried to step in and I told him to take Mom and go wait for me in the car.
 Years of animosity I didn't even realize I harbored came bubbling to the surface, and told James I wasn't living like this anymore, and that we were through.
 He didn't argue, or even try to talk me into staying so I packed everything of importance to me in about ten minutes, and never looked back as I left."

 My heart broke for the girl in front of me, but I couldn't help but be in awe of her strength under pressure.
-God help this James motherfucker if I ever had the pleasure of meeting him in a dark alley.
-I'd gladly send his type of vermin to the hottest pit of Hell in a heartbeat.
+God help this James Hunter motherfucker if I ever had the pleasure of meeting him in a dark alley.
+I'd gladly send his type of vermin to the pits of Hell in a heartbeat.